The other day, my preschooler asked me a question that inspired us to help the homeless as a family. “Everyone has a home, right, Mom?” she wondered.

 For at least one person, my kids and I will give back this Christmas.

 The day Peeper asked about homelessness was not the first time the topic has come up.
 Not long ago, we made a gift package for a homeless child that included a heart pillow and a hand-painted game.

-Although homelessness wasn’t totally unfamiliar territory, the concept is a bit abstract for many children (although it’s a terrible reality for other kids: 2.5 million American children are homeless every year, according to the National Center on Family Homelessness.
+Although homelessness wasn’t a totally unfamiliar topic, the concept is a bit abstract for many children (although it’s a terrible reality for other kids: 2.5 million American children experience homelessness every year, according to the National Center on Family Homelessness.
 That’s one in every 30 children nationwide).
 So I asked Peeper some questions to get her thinking:

 - Where do you think people sleep if they don’t have a home?

 - Would you feel hot or cold if you slept outside in the winter?

 - What kinds of things would you need if you had no home?
 What kinds of things might make you feel good?

 Shopping for the homeless, teaching kids